Flight-Free-UK/flight_free_uk_website/source/posts/consultation-on-air-passenger-duty-apd.html.markdown

 It is incumbent on a government to act in the best interests of all, which includes those affected negatively by an increase in the number of domestic flights within the UK as well as an increase in international flights from the UK.

 ### In a time of climate emergency, and on a finite planet, it is more important than ever to be a world leader on climate action.
 Any reduction in tax on this highly-polluting form of transport would be a mistake and would take us further away from our climate targets.

-*This commentary makes up the basis of the Flight Free UK response to the government's consultation on APD.
-To read the consultation and submit your own response, go [here](https://www.gov.uk/government/consultations/consultation-on-aviation-tax-reform).
-The consultation closes at midnight on 14th June.*

-*We also have an open response and invite representatives of organisations to sign our statement.
-Please [get in touch](mailto:info@flightfree.co.uk) to express your interest.*